Daniel Morad: IMSA WeatherTech SportsCar Championship

-In 2016, Morad competed in the 12 Hours of Sebring driving the #24 Alegra Motorsports InSync Riley/BMW Daytona Prototype.
+In 2016, Morad competed in the 12 Hours of Sebring driving the No. 24 Alegra Motorsports InSync Riley/BMW Daytona Prototype.
 He brought the team up to third place overall, just past the halfway point of the race in difficult conditions.
 Unfortunately, shortly after Morad jumped out of the car, the team ran into some trouble on track with slower traffic and then some electrical issues.

-In 2017, Morad competed full time in the IMSA WeatherTech SportsCar Championship with Alegra Motorsport driving the #28 Porsche 991 GT3 R. He won the Rolex 24 at Daytona in the GTD category for Alegra Motorsports together with Carlos de Quesada, Jesse Lazare, Michael de Quesada and Michael Christensen and finished 9th in the GTD drivers Championship.
+In 2017, Morad competed full time in the IMSA WeatherTech SportsCar Championship with Alegra Motorsport driving the No. 28 Porsche 991 GT3 R. He won the Rolex 24 at Daytona in the GTD category for Alegra Motorsports together with Carlos de Quesada, Jesse Lazare, Michael de Quesada and Michael Christensen and finished 9th in the GTD drivers Championship.

 In 2018, Morad drove two IMSA WeatherTech SportsCar Championship races with two different teams.
-He competed in the 2018 Sahlen's six hours of the Glen driving the #71 Mercedes-AMG GT3 for P1 Motorsports with Loris Spinelli and JC Perez.
+He competed in the 2018 Sahlen's six hours of the Glen driving the No. 71 Mercedes-AMG GT3 for P1 Motorsports with Loris Spinelli and JC Perez.
 They retired after 48 laps.
 He also drove the No. 29 Audi R8 LMS with Kelvin van der Linde and Christopher Mies for Montaplast by Land Motorsport at the 2018 Petit le mans, finishing the race 26th overall and sixth in class.

 In 2019, Morad competed in the Michelin Endurance Cup with Montaplast by Land Motorsport scoring a best finish of nineteenth overall and second in class at the 2019 Petit le mans.

 In 2020, Morad competed in the Rolex 24 at Daytona for WRT Speedstar Audi Sport driving the No. 88 Audi R8 LMS GT3 with Rolf Ineichen, Mirko Bortolotti and Dries Vanthoor.
 They ended up finishing twentieth overall and third in class.

 For the 2023 24 Hours of Daytona, Morad was drafted in to replace Lucas Auer for Winward Racing after Auer suffered a back injury in a practice crash.